JuliaLang/Pkg.jl/docs/src/environments.md

 ## Project Precompilation

 Before a package can be imported, Julia will "precompile" the source code into an intermediate more efficient cache on disc.
-This precompilation can be triggered via code loading any time an un-imported package has changed
+This precompilation can be triggered via code loading if the un-imported package is new or has changed since the last cache

 ```julia-repl
 julia> using Example
 [ Info: Precompiling Example [7876af07-990d-54b4-ab0e-23690620f79a]
 ```

-or using Pkg's parallel precompilation, which can be significantly faster when many dependencies are involved, via
+or using Pkg's precompile option, which can precompile the entire project, or a given dependency, and do so in parallel, which can be significantly faster than the code-load route above.

 ```julia-repl
 (@v1.9) pkg> precompile
 Precompiling project...
   23 dependencies successfully precompiled in 36 seconds
 ```

+However, neither of these should be required routinely due to Pkg's automatic precompilation.

 ### Automatic Precompilation